 Managing tasks with Asana

-For instance, you can instantly add sub-tasks to any of your core tasks, while with task comments you can tag your teammates to make it easy to log changes and review activity.
+For instance, you can instantly add sub-tasks to any of your core tasks, while with comments you can tag your teammates to make it easy to log changes and review activity.

-There’s even a default “cost estimate” field for each task, which a lot of competitors don’t provide by default even though its useful for budget tracking.
+There’s even a default “cost estimate” field for each task, which a lot of competitors don’t provide by default, even though its useful for budget tracking.

 As you can see from the picture above, Asana also makes it easy to draw dependencies between tasks, and this made it very simple for me to map out the critical path of the project I used to test Asana.
-I also like how you can quickly swap the dependency around and you don’t have to open a new task to do that (which is usually the case in most other project management platforms)
+I also like how you can quickly swap the dependency around and you don’t have to open a new task to do that (which is usually the case in most other project management platforms).

 As you can see from the image above, it can get quite cramped when you’re managing a task, making the interface feel quite noisy.
-It’s definitely not a deal breaker, but monday.com really cleverly uses blank space to make the UI feel uncluttered, even when viewing a lot of information.
+It’s definitely not a deal breaker, but alternatives like monday.com really cleverly uses blank space to make the UI feel uncluttered, even when viewing a lot of information.

 Building automations and making rules in Asana